 Sedatives - these may be given if the person is agitated.

 A ventilator (breathing machine) - this may be used if the person stops breathing.

 Anti-epileptic medicine - this may be used if the person has seizures.

 Investigations may include blood tests and an electrocardiogram.

-- Blood tests check the levels of chemicals and glucose in your blood.
-They may be used to perform a toxicology screen (tests to determine how many drugs you have taken) and a liver function test (which indicates how damaged the liver is).
+A blood test can be used to check the levels of chemicals and glucose in a person's blood.
+They may be used to perform a toxicology screen (tests to determine how many drugs or medication a person has taken) and a liver function test (which indicates how damaged the liver is).

-- An electrocardiogram (ECG) is an electrical recording of the heart to check that it is functioning properly.
+An electrocardiogram (ECG) is an electrical recording of the heart to check that it is functioning properly.